JuliaData/DataFrames.jl/docs/src/man/basics.md

 ```

 Since `german[!, :Sex]` does not make a copy, changing the elements of the column vector returned by this
-sysntax will affect the values stored in the original `german` dataframe.
+syntax will affect the values stored in the original `german` data frame.
 To get a **copy** of the column you can use
 `german[:, :Sex]`: changing the vector returned by this syntax does not change `german`.

 ```jldoctest dataframe